Ashutosh-Panda2004/Backend-Theory/README.md

 **Note**:
 The transmission from your device to the nearest hub or tower is often a combination of radio waves (for wireless communication) and electrical signals (for wired connections).
 However, the routing and data delivery between servers and networks mainly happen over high-speed fiber optic cables, which use light pulses to transmit data rapidly over long distances.

+---

+# What is an IP Address?

+An **IP address** is like the address of your device on the internet.
+It’s assigned by your **Internet Service Provider (ISP)** whenever your device connects to the internet.
+This allows your device to communicate with websites, services, and other devices.

+There are two main types of IP addresses:

+1. **IPv4 (Internet Protocol Version 4)**:
+   - This is the older version and looks something like this: `192.168.1.1`.
+   - It uses 32-bit numbers, which means there are about 4.3 billion unique addresses available.
+   - However, because so many devices are connected to the internet today, we started running out of IPv4 addresses.

+2. **IPv6 (Internet Protocol Version 6)**:
+   - This is the newer version and looks like this: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`.
+   - It uses 128-bit numbers, which provides **trillions** of unique addresses, solving the shortage problem.
+   - This is why IPv6 was created—to ensure there are enough addresses for all the devices connecting to the internet now and in the future.

+---

+## Difference Between Public and Private IPs

+- **Public IP Address**:
+  A public IP is the address that is assigned to your device by your ISP and is visible on the internet.
+When you visit a website, your public IP is used to communicate with servers across the web.

+- **Private IP Address**:
+  A private IP is assigned to devices within your local network (like your home Wi-Fi).
+For example, your computer, phone, and smart devices might have private IP addresses like `192.168.0.5` or `10.0.0.2`.
+These addresses are not visible to the outside world and are used only for communication within your home network.

+---

+In simple terms, **public IP** is used to communicate with the world, and **private IP** is used to communicate with devices in your home or office network.